winters0x64/WebSec/PHP/serialization.md

 In this example, the string s:4:"four" represents an element with a string value of "four".
 The s:4 part of the string indicates that the value is a string and the 4 is the length of the string.

+Another example is as follows

+logged_in|b:1;username|s:5:"admin"; -> This is the session data for a client stored in /var/lib/php/sessions here logged_in is the  key name and b represents a boolean value having a value of 1 ie True

+We can convert serialized data back to the original datastructure using the unserialize() function.